 Using Air Purifiers to Reduce Secondhand SmokeIf you have lingering smoke in your home, or if you are concerned with smoke particles entering the home on your clothes, then you should take steps to reduce indoor air pollution by using one of the best air purifiers for smoke removal.

-EJ Air PurifierCollecting smoke particles from the air is no problem for the EJ120 Air Purifier, one of the most effective units you can find on the market.
-This purifier has an advanced medical-grade HEPA filter that has a 17 rating on the MERV scale.
+Mod+ Air PurifierCollecting smoke particles from the air is no problem for the mod+ air purifier, one of the most effective units you can find on the market.
+This purifier a high efficiency air filter and a strong motor.
 This means superior cleaning for mold spores, dust, and (of course) smoke.
-With the ability to clean up to a 1,500-square-foot room, this purifier can be used in offices, living rooms, and even basements.
+With the ability to clean up to a 1,361-square-foot room with 2 air changes an hour, this purifier can be used in offices, living rooms, and even basements.

 Oransi has the Right Air Purifier for Removing Secondhand SmokeOransi can help you determine the right air cleaner for your needs.
 Contact us today and we’ll make sure you make an informed, confident decision on your air purification.